bxjthu/CompLing/slides/01.intro/source.md

 .left-column-2[
 + Algorithm

-  + An algorithm is a series of mathematical steps, especially in a computer program, which will give you the answer to a particular kind of problem or question.
+  + An algorithm is a series of mathematical <font color="red">steps</font>, especially in a computer program, which will give you the answer to a particular kind of problem or question.

 + Important algorithms